farhansayyed165/Weather-Application/README.md

 - Future Forecast Component

 ### How does this work?
-The <strong>Search</strong> component uses a wrapper [`Async Pagianate`](https://github.com/vtaits/react-select-async-paginate/tree/master/packages/react-select-async-paginate) which helps making suggestions easy
+The <strong>Search</strong> component uses a wrapper [`AsyncPaginate`](https://github.com/vtaits/react-select-async-paginate/tree/master/packages/react-select-async-paginate) which helps making suggestions easy

 Our app pulls city names and location Cordinates(Lattitude and Longitutde) from <strong>GeoDB Cities API</strong> as they are being typed in the search box and displays similar city names as suggestions.
 Once the city name is submited, the city name passes on to the `Current` and `Future Component`